ofmukesh/Linux-System-Setups/README.md

 ## Contributing

-If you would like to contribute to this project by adding more scripts or improving the existing ones, please feel free to submit a pull request.
-Contributions and suggestions are welcome!
+We welcome contributions from the community to make this project better.
+Before you start, please read our [Contribution Guidelines](CONTRIBUTING.md) for detailed information on how to contribute to this project.

+If you have any questions or need further assistance, don't hesitate to [contact us](mailto:of.mukesh@gmail.com).

 ## License